 You can run the script diskimage-create.sh in any directory (for example, in your home directory).
-By default this script will attempt to create 6 cloud images, 2 each of Ubuntu, Fedora, and CentOS with versions 1 and 2 of Apache Hadoop.
+By default this script will attempt to create cloud images for all versions of supported plugins and all operating systems (subset of Ubuntu, Fedora, and CentOS depending on plugin).
 This script must be run with root privileges.

-'''

 sudo bash diskimage-create.sh

-'''

-This scripts will update your system and install required packages.
+This scripts will update your system and install required packages:

-- · kpartx - qemu
+- kpartx - qemu